President & Chief Executive Officer, Siemens Government Technologies, Inc.

 Gosk holds a Bachelor of Arts Degree from Columbia College with a major in Public Affairs and minor in Communications.
 In addition, she served in the U.S. Army Reserves – Military Occupational Specialties (MOS) - Military Police Corps.

-Senior Director for Communications and Public Relations
+Director for Communications and Public Relations